xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 for **distributed** systems,
   - If interface belongs to slice # 0,1 then its slice-pair 0
   - If interface belongs to slice # 2 then its slice-pair 1

+  Though there are 2 slice pairs avaialable we represent it 1.5 slice pair as there is only one slice associated for slice-pair 1

 How to find the interface mapping to NPU/Slice/IFG ?